tianyin/rex/docs/kernel-symbols.md

 programs to interact with the kernel.
 To accomplish this, the crate will need to access kernel symbols.
 For example, invoking kernel helper functions requires knowing the kernel address of the target helper function symbol.
+These kernel symbols includes not only BPF helper functions, but also certain per-cpu variables and other kernel functions (these comes partly from our previous effort on rewriting kernel helpers, but it is also used by the stack unwind/protection and panic cleanup mechanism).

 Before [36b91e1aab92: ("libiu: support dynamic symbol relocation")](https://github.com/rosalab/inner_unikernels/commit/36b91e1aab92a28cf341852c1ffd187597736d60),